toralf/tor-relays/README.md

    ```

    For a private bridge just replace `public` with `private`, similar for `snowflake`.
-   The additional ports, if given, are opened by the firewall, i.e. one single port for _Quassel_ is given.
+   In the example the (optional) additional port to be opened by a firewall is needed for a _Quassel_ server.

 1. deploy it